PictureElement/nextjs-strapi-portfolio-starter/README.md

 Replace `YOUR_TRANSFER_TOKEN` with the token from Step iv.

-## Future enhancements
+## Roadmap

-1. Implement an RSS feed.
+- [ ] Implement RSS feed
-2. Add a CAPTCHA solution.
+- [ ] Add CAPTCHA solution for contact form
-3. Implement pagination to Blog and Projects pages.
+- [ ] Add pagination to Blog and Projects pages
-3. Add a breadcrumb component, including breadcrumbs and breadcrumbs-related schema for SEO.
+- [ ] Create breadcrumb component with SEO schema integration
-4. Limit media upload to specific file types and size if possible.
+- [ ] Restrict media uploads by file type and size

 ## Acknowledgements